 25. Want another LBJ fact?
 Sure – he was the first President to bring BBQ sauce to the capital.

-27. President Obama is the only human in history to have cut the line at Franklin’s in Austin.
+27. President Obama is the only human in history to have been allowed to cut the line at Franklin Barbecue in Austin.
 He bought lunch for the line, but um, hey man.

 28. The first one-star review of Franklins reads, “Just because some hipster served you barbecue out of a cart, does not mean it is good barbecue.”